ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Definition

-- Buerger’s disease (also known as thromboangiitis obliterans) is a nonatherosclerotic segmental inflammatory disease that most commonly affects small and medium-sized arteries and veins of the upper and lower limbs
+- Buerger’s disease (also known as thromboangiitis obliterans) is a nonatherosclerotic, segmental inflammatory disease that most commonly affects small and medium-sized arteries and veins of the upper and lower extremities

 - cerebrovascular involvement is rare but has been reported

-- the disease usually affects young males under 45 who are heavy smokers or chew tobacco (the prevalence among female smokers is low)
+- the disease predominantly affects young men under 45 years of age who are heavy smokers or chew tobacco (the prevalence among female smokers is low)

-- the average age when symptoms appear is around 35
+- the average age for the onset of symptoms is around 35 years

 - inflammation leads to arterial stenosis and potential thrombosis, causing pain, tissue damage, and even gangrene (in severe cases, amputation may be required)